Hard Tack - The Ultimate Survival Food - What is it and how to make it?

 4) Once the dough has reached the correct consistency, roll it out into a square or rectangle, that is between a 1/4 and a 1/2 of an inch thick.
 Any thicker will make the hardtack incredibly tough and impossible to eat, without a long soaking or cooking.

 5) Divide and cut the dough into 9 equal squares.
-(Any shape will work but traditionally, squares were the way to go).
+(Any shape will work but traditionally, squares were the way to go, probably for ease of storage).

 6) Using your large household nail, chopstick or similar, make evenly spaced holes in the dough squares (please see picture).
 A four by four or five by five grid pattern works well.